The Sopranos season 1

 The first season of the American crime drama series The Sopranos aired on HBO from January 10 to April 4, 1999.
-The first season was released on DVD in North America on December 12, 2000, and on Blu-ray on November 24, 2009.
+The first season was released on VHS and DVD in North America on December 12, 2000, and on Blu-ray on November 24, 2009.

-The season introduces DiMeo Crime Family Capo Tony Soprano and his family, as well as his troubled relationship with his mother Livia.
+The season introduces DiMeo Crime Family capo Tony Soprano and his family, as well as his troubled relationship with his mother Livia.
 Also troubled is his relationship with his Uncle Junior, who becomes locked in a power struggle with Tony after the death of the Crime Family Boss, Jackie Aprile.
 Tony also begins therapy sessions with Dr. Melfi after suffering a panic attack.

 Meanwhile, Tony's daughter Meadow becomes aware of her father's true profession while preparing to get into college, and Tony's nephew Christopher attempts to write a screenplay about his criminal life and anxiously awaits becoming a made man.
 Due to Junior's plotting of an assassination, Tony also gets embroiled in a plot against childhood friend Artie Bucco, a charming but obsequious restaurateur.

 The season won the Golden Globe Award for Best Television Series – Drama, the Primetime Emmy Award for Outstanding Writing for a Drama Series for the episode "College", as well as several other accolades.
 James Gandolfini and Edie Falco received numerous accolades for their performances, including winning both Golden Globe Awards and Screen Actors Guild Awards.